vladfxstoader/TW-candle-shop-website/README.md

-# KEAP candle shop - website
+# KEAP candle shop - website - HTML, CSS, JavaScript

 Website for an online candle shop, using HTML, CSS and JavaScript.